TUWIEN-ASL/REASSEMBLE/README.md

 The dataset can be downloaded from the following link [google drive](https://drive.google.com/drive/u/1/folders/1HPsG63iI2tpovJoh_o2zhmyx9muNcnVx)

 ### Usage
-Scripts are parametized with argparse, so in doubt you and always add the ```-h``` flag to get a description of the parameters.
+Scripts are parametrized with argparse, so in doubt you and always add the ```-h``` flag to get a description of the parameters.

 Example for running the dataset conversion:
 ```